 Mid-Winter conclaves were held in Saint Louis in 1956 and 1975.
 In 1985, Saint Louis was the site for an AGO Regional Convention.
-Saint Lois has also hosted two Pipe Organ Encounters (2006 and 2010.)
-In 1995, Saint Louis was the site for an AGO Regional Convention.
+Saint Louis has also hosted two Pipe Organ Encounters (2006 and 2010.)
 The Saint Louis chapter has been selected as the site for the 2015 North Central Region Convention.
 Andrew Peters, pastoral musician at Second Presbyterian Church in Saint Louis has been selected as the convention coordinator.

 Our Chapter welcomes in membership anyone interested in organ and choral music.
 All are welcome without regard to his/her proficiency, experience, employment status or age.
 As we move into our second century, we welcome your participation, solicit your ideas and suggestions, and invite you to visit a meeting and program and join us in our love of organ and choral music.
 Our goal is to encourage individual expression, abolish the barriers of elitism and expand our chapter's relevance to all of its members.
 I encourage you to be vocal about your observations and help us be responsive to and inclusive of all our members.

 As the Dean, I welcome you and look forward to seeing you at a meeting or program very soon.

 Soli Deo Gloria,